Category: Welcome to the Cambridge Clinical Research Facility

 Operating costs are funded by an NIHR award for clinical research facilities for experimental medicine; facilities are available 24 hours a day, seven days a week.
 The CCRC has a track record of delivering complex innovate translational research and has carried out over 1,000 clinical studies specialties supporting more than 100,000 patients taking part in research.

-Two facilities are located in the Addenbrooke’s Centre for Clinical Investigation (ACCI) building, an NIHR/Wellcome Trust Clinical Research Facility for research involving children and young people, an adult outpatient area with investigation and audiology rooms, and a bespoke metabolic research area with body composition measurement facilities.
+Two facilities are located in the Addenbrooke’s Centre for Clinical Investigation (ACCI) building, an NIHR Cambridge Clinical Research Facility for research involving children and young people, an adult outpatient area with investigation and audiology rooms, and a bespoke metabolic research area with body composition measurement facilities.
+Also in this building is our Clinical Investigation Ward.
 Our teams are highly skilled and trained in intermediate life support (adults and children), managing emergency scenarios, administering trial drugs, chemotherapy, vaccines, monoclonal antibodies, regulatory compliance and in Good Clinical Practice.

 Four facilities are located in the CCRC building; each floor has its own dedicated space to conduct specific research: